Ransomware attackers aren’t hackers, they’re operators.

 👉 See how to block the tools attackers rely on daily

-Know your attackers’ tools — defend with precision.
+Know your attackers’ tools, defend with precision.

 The Myth vs The Model

-Here’s the truth: ransomware today isn’t driven by genius — it’s driven by structure.
+Here’s the truth: ransomware today isn’t driven by genius.
+It’s driven by structure.

 Over time, the market professionalised